National Holidays in Belize

 Holy Thursday – Good Friday – Holy Saturday – Easter Sunday – Easter Monday

 Easter is the biggest holiday of the year and is a five day event.
 It begins with everything shutting down early on Holy Thursday.
-Stores are often sold out, almost all services are shut down, and it is impossible to do anything other than sit tight and enjoy where you are (hopefully at a resort!)
+Stores are often sold out, almost all services are shut down.

 May 1 – Labor Day